-On 28 April 2017, the Premier of Western Australia announced the first round of Machinery of Government changes in the public sector commencing with the amalgamation of a number of government departments.
+This year, the Premier of Western Australia announced a series of Machinery of Government changes to the public sector commencing with the amalgamation of a number of government departments.

 These structural changes are aimed at creating collaborative departments focused on whole-of-government objectives and delivering services in a more efficient and effective way.